 “Another 50 years from now when some old man says that, back when he was a boy, he’d read sportswriters in newspapers and magazines — that is, in print — I hope he speaks kindly of us,” Deford writes.
 “Otherwise, no one will appreciate what sportswriting was really like at its apogee.
 I fear all you’d know would be blogs and/or statistics — the pole-dancing of sports journalism.”

-Deford paid homage to the great newspaper writers of the 20th century — Red Smith, Jim Murray, Jimmy Cannon, Dick Young, Stanley Woodward and Grantland Rice — but none of them had the power and the glory of a national magazine (Murray briefly did at SI before joint the L. A. Times) and none could use words as effectively as Deford.
+Deford paid homage to the great newspaper writers of the 20th century — Red Smith, Jim Murray, Jimmy Cannon, Dick Young, Stanley Woodward and Grantland Rice — but none of them had the power and the glory of a national magazine (Murray briefly did at SI before joining the L. A. Times) and none could use words as effectively as Deford.

 The exception was the late, great Pete Axthelm, who was hired at the New York Herald Tribune right out of Yale in 1965 and became Newsweek’s best writer in a firmament of great writers.
 He could write deftly and swiftly on deadline, and his metier was the 1,500-word newsmagazine staple while Deford’s was the 4,000-word Bonus.